Tom Daley and husband Dustin Lance Black announce birth of baby son

 "Even on a plane.
 I’m never scared of flying – and as soon as there was any turbulence I was like 'oh my God', because there’s more than my life I have to care about now.

-“It made me feel a bit more nervous.
-It changes your perspective on absolutely everything.
+"It made me feel a bit more nervous.
+It changes your perspective on absolutely everything."

 “It’s all filled with excitement, getting everything ready, feeling like you don’t really know what’s going to happen.